The Ultimate Guide to WebRTC (Web Real-Time Communication) in 2021

 Currently, Dacast is using WebRTC streaming to a limited degree through an integration with a very popular video conferencing application, Zoom.
 It has been reported that Zoom uses WebRTC to transmit video but uses another technology to transmit audio.

 The Dacast Zoom integration allows Dacat broadcasters to stream video-conferenced meetings to their audience.
-This taps into the real-time latency of Zoom while also taking advantage of the professional streaming features of our platform.
+This taps into the real-time latency of Zoom while also taking advantage of the professional streaming features of our streaming platform.

 The Dacast developers hope to make WebRTC streaming available on the platform down the road so that our broadcasters can experience ultra-low or real-time latency and the other benefits for WebRTC.